'Active Shooter' video game prompts outrage amid spate of school shootings

 The post is attributed to a developer named Arthur Belkin, who lists the Russian Federation as his home country.

-Anti-gun activist Fred Guttenberg, the father of 14-year-old Parkland victim Jaime, tweeted, "Everyone, please contact this company ASAP and tell them they need to pull this game."
+Anti-gun activist Fred Guttenberg, whose 14-year-old daughter, Jaime, was killed in the Parkland shooting, tweeted, "Everyone, please contact this company ASAP and tell them they need to pull this game."

-And Ryan Petty, whose daughter Alaina was killed in Parkland, said in a statement, "Keeping our kids safe is a real issue affecting our communities and is in no way a 'game.'"
+And Ryan Petty, whose daughter, Alaina, also 14, was killed in Parkland, said in a statement, "Keeping our kids safe is a real issue affecting our communities and is in no way a 'game.'"

 A disclaimer at the beginning of the game's demo says its intention is not to glamorize violence.